Chuck Norris announces death of his mother aged 103 in heartfelt tribute

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Chuck Norris has announced the passing of his mother, Wilma Norris Knight, at 103 years old.
+Chuck Norris has announced the passing of his mother, Wilma, at 103 years old.

-The action star, 84, took to Instagram on Friday (December 6) to share with his followers news of his mother’s death.
-Norris posted a series of photos of himself with his mother over the years, as he wrote a heartfelt tribute in the caption.
+The Walker, Texas Ranger star, 84, took to Instagram on Friday (December 6) to share that his mother “went home to be with Jesus” on Wednesday morning.

+Norris posted a series of photos of himself with his mother over the years, including a recent black and white image of the pair, as he wrote a heartfelt tribute in the caption.

 “Wednesday morning, my brother Aaron and I’s wonderful mother went home to be with Jesus.
-Our mom was a woman of unwavering faith, a beacon of light in our lives, and her love reflected God’s grace,” he began.
+Our mom was a woman of unwavering faith, a beacon of light in our lives, and her love reflected God’s grace,” the American martial artist began.

 “Growing up, her laughter filled our home with joy, and her hugs provided a sense of safety that we will forever cherish.
 She had a remarkable way of making everyone feel special, often putting the needs of others before her own,” Norris continued.